teamniteo/handbook/2_Operations/investment-strategy.md

 ## Long-Term Pool

 Reserves in more risky or illiquid assets.
 The currency split is irrelevant because most of these assets are global investments.
 Up to 70% of all reserves can be in this pool.
+Most of these should be ETFs, as they are less illiquid than others[^1].

+- stock ETFs (max 40% of total) with [Vanguard VWRA](https://www.vanguardinvestments.dk/portal/instl/dk/en/product.html#/fundDetail/etf/portId=9679/assetCode=equity/?overview) (global stocks, in USD)
+- private funds (max 20% of total) with [Calm Company Fund](https://calmfund.com/), [Ben Tossel's No-Code Fund](https://angel.co/v/back/ben-tossell), etc.
 - real estate (max 20% of total) with [Niteo House](https://house.niteo.co) (EUR)
-- stock ETFs (max 30% of total) with [Vanguard VWRA](https://www.vanguardinvestments.dk/portal/instl/dk/en/product.html#/fundDetail/etf/portId=9679/assetCode=equity/?overview) (global stocks, in USD)
-- private funds (max 30% of total) with [Calm Company Fund](https://calmfund.com/), [Ben Tossel's No-Code Fund](https://angel.co/v/back/ben-tossell), etc.
 - loans (max 10% of total)
 - FOMO (max 5%) -> crypto stuff, individual stocks

+[^1]: About ETF liquidity: Generally, we consider ETFs illiquid, as they shouldn't be traded often -- market timing does not work.
+We must, under no circumstances, sell ETFs "when markets are bad", or just generally, at a loss.
+The only permitted time to sell ETFs is when we have a clear investment to make in our projects, with a good idea about ROI.
+For example, we have a solid marketing funnel that brings 150% ROI.
+We need cash to shovel money into the funnel.
+We can sell equity in the project, we can take credit, or we can sell some ETFs (but only at a profit!) instead.

 ## Summary